 Microsoft Access is a user-friendly tool that can create scalable, yes you read that right, scalable databases.
 I have heard of MS Access databases running 20 to 25 concurrent users with no trouble.
 There are ways to go beyond that limit too, by upgrading the back-end to SQL, but that is beyond the scope of this briefing.

 Now the front-end, might need relinking to the back-end to tell the front-end where the back-ends new home is.
-I have another blog post on automatically relinking the database.
+I have another blog post which details how to automatically relink the database.
+This is especially useful when rolling out the front end to multiple clients.
 If you need help with this please contact me.

 Now apart from making sure the back-end is backed up there isn’t much else for you to do.
 Test the backup by restoring.
 The second take out is that, some backup systems don’t like backing up Access databases while they are open, so testing the backup is critical.

-The usual calls that you will get from users is when the network goes down, in which case, just ask the users to turn their computer off and on again.
-Again, there are programming solutions which can inform users of this, or just to wait until the network, or the fileserver is restored.
+The usual calls that you will get from users is when the network goes down, and that they cannot connect to the back-end.
+In which case, just ask the users to wait until the network is available.
+Again, our automatic relinking tool informs users of this, and avoids the need for these phone calls.

 Please let me know in the comments if there is any thing else that you want to know about Access.

-If your I.T. department despises Access, we can convert the database to a self-updating, executable with a SQL back-end or web based, or anything in-between and completely take all future support of the database off your hands.
+If your I.T. department despises Access, why don’t you get rid of it?
+We can convert Microsoft Access databases to a self-updating, executable with a SQL back-end or web based front-end, or anything in-between.
+Let us take all future support of the database off your hands.
+We can create a solution which will meet the needs of your I.T.
+Department and the users of the database, with a money back if not satisfied guarantee.
+We are a GITC approved, government preferred supplier.
 Please give us a call or contact us using the form below.